zac-heisey/murray-lampert/kitchen-remodeling-ocean-beach.md

 Ocean Beach (or "OB," as it's referred to locally) is one of the most vibrant beachfront neighborhoods in San Diego.
 Known as a quirky, bohemian enclave, Ocean Beach is situated to the south of Mission Beach and north of Point Loma and boasts some of the best surfing and picturesque sunsets around.

-The area boasts picturesque rows of unique single-family homes and Craftsman bungalows dating as far bas as the late 1880s.
+The area boasts picturesque rows of unique single-family homes and Craftsman bungalows dating as far back as the late 1880s.
 Many of these older homes feature kitchens that are durable, classy, and relatively stylish.
 Over time, however, homeowners with a desire to upgrade their kitchen into a more modern, functional cooking and entertaining area will look to start a kitchen remodel in San Diego.

 This is where [Murray Lampert Design, Build, Remodel](/) truly shines.
 Since 1975, we've been helping Ocean Beach residents plan, design, and build their dream kitchens.
 Our team has been [San Diego's leading design-build firm](/san-diego-design-build-contractors) for over 40 years, and [the reputation we've built](https://www.youtube.com/watch?v=RGn8ISNG-AY) over that time means everything to us.